hmcts/rse-cft-lib/README.md

 #### rse-cft-lib-plugin

-The cftlib Gradle plugin
+The cftlib Gradle plugin that configures the build of the consuming project, creating the build tasks, sourcesets etc.

+#### lib/

+The lib folder contains libraries that are published to the jitpack maven repository and are consumed as dependencies when running the cftlib.

-#### lib/bootstrapper
+##### lib/bootstrapper

-An application that creates each of the necessary classloaders to run our spring boot applications and defines the Cftlib API (but not its implementation).
+An application that creates each of the necessary classloaders to run our spring applications and defines the Cftlib API (but not its implementation).

-This project runs on the system classloader, meaning it is provided on the classpath to the JVM upon launch.
-Since it is on the system classloader it is also accessible to the isolated classloaders that run our applications, which have the system classloader as their parent.
+This project runs on the system classloader, meaning it is on the classpath to the JVM upon launch.
+Since it is on the system classloader it is also accessible to the isolated classloaders that run our applications (which have the system classloader as their parent).

-Another consequence of being on the system classloader is that this project should be dependency free; any dependencies present on the system classloader would override those in the isolated classloaders leading to potential conflicts.
+A consequence of being on the system classloader is that this project should be dependency free; any dependencies present on the system classloader would override those in the isolated classloaders leading to potential conflicts.

-#### lib/cftlib-agent
+##### lib/cftlib-agent

 Added to the classpath of each spring boot application that the cftlib runs, enabling the injection of new & custom functionality.

 For example, to coordinate the boot process a Spring boot event listener detects when each spring boot application is ready and reports it to the bootstrapper control plane.

-#### lib/runtime
+##### lib/runtime

 A minimal spring boot application that provides the CftLibApi implementation and s2s simulator.

-#### lib/test-runner
+##### lib/test-runner

 Provides integration testing support using a junit runner.